Last updated on December 17 2021

 Is it ok to use normal household chemicals in a portable toilet?

 Whilst some household chemicals are ok for cleaning the external parts of the toilet, it’s not considered a good idea for other cleaning activities.
 Household cleaners are not made with toilet waste in mind.
 Using these on a new portable toilet could also breach the warranty.
+We personally do not recommend using normal household chemicals inside the portable toilet.

 Where can I empty a portable toilet?